 - 1 lime cut into 4 wedges

-- 300g jasmine rice (or basmati, or long grain)
+- 200 g jasmine rice or basmati, or long grain

 - Start by making the paste.
 Place the lemongrass, spring onions, garlic, ginger, coriander stalks, chillies, ground coriander and cumin in a small blender or food processor, along with 6 tablespoons of the coconut milk and blend to a smooth paste.
 Alternatively you can place all the ingredients in a small jug or bowl and use a hand blender to mix to a paste.